dirkiee20/cooshey-cake/README.md

 # Cooshey Cake eCommerce

-A full-stack eCommerce website for a cake shop built with HTML, CSS, JavaScript, Node.js, Express, and MongoDB.
+A full-stack eCommerce website for a cake shop built with HTML, CSS, JavaScript, Node.js, Express, and Mysql.

 ## Features